bbardoczy/bbardoczy.github.io/content/publication/trilemma/index.md

 featured: false

-publication: "Forthcoming at _The Review of Economics and Statistics_"
+publication: "Forthcoming at the _Review of Economics and Statistics_"

 <!-- url_code: https://github.com/shade-econ/sequence-jacobian -->